CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

     },
     {
         "name": "identifier",
         "description": "A 'business' identifier for the entity, typically as provided by an external system or authority, that persists across implementing systems  (i.e. a  'logical' identifier).
-Uses a specialized, complex 'Identifier' data type to capture information about the source of the business identifier - or a URI expressed as a string to an existing entity. ", "fields": [
+Uses a specialized, complex 'Identifier' data type to capture information about the source of the business identifier - or a URI expressed as a string to an existing entity.", "fields": [
             {
                 "name": "system",